dlaszlo/speech-service/README.md

 ## Recommended Models

 ### Speech-to-Text (STT)
-This service is designed for `ctranslate2` compatible models.
-*   `Systran/faster-whisper-large-v3` (Default): Best quality, multilingual.
+*   `Systran/faster-whisper-large-v3`: Best quality, multilingual.
-*   `Systran/faster-whisper-medium.en`: Great quality, English-only, faster.
+*   `Systran/faster-distil-whisper-small.en`: Good quality, English-only, faster (default in docker-compose).

 ### Text-to-Speech (TTS)
-*   `Kokoro-82M-v1.0-ONNX` is used by default via the `kokoro` library.
+*   `Kokoro-82M` is used by default via the `kokoro` library.
 The language is configured via an environment variable.

 ## Prerequisites